 With telemarketers, the FCC requires that the company display its phone number to the receiver including displaying the name of the company distributing the goods and services.
 They must also have a number that the consumer can see displayed in the event the caller does not wished to be contacted anymore.

 There are multiple services, like SpoofCard, which allow individuals to spoof their number.
 Number spoofing is only illegal when it is being used in a malicious nature.

-The most common forms of caller ID spoofing
+The following are the most common forms of caller ID spoofing:

 - The caller uses a software or a service to change the name that appears when they make a call.

 - The caller may block their outgoing calls from showing a name alias, but instead use a geographical location such as the state name.

 - The caller may use the existing number of a business or person, when a CNAM dip is performed this incorrect information will display because it is associated with the number the caller has assigned to display when calling.

 - The caller will inappropriately use VoIP services to manipulate their victims.